Satya Prakash (physicist): Other contributions

 The VHF Radar developed by him at Vikram Sarabhai Space Centre, Thumba has now grown into a powerful system and is being used for the study of the EEJ and the F region dynamics.
 The vacuum ultraviolet monochromator, light sources, and other associated techniques development by him lead to the development of Laboratory Astrophysics group at Physical Research Laboratory (PRL).
 On the initiation Prof. Sarabhai and Prof. Dhawan Indian Institute of Science, he initiated jointly with Prof. Predhiman Krishan Kaw a plasma simulation experimental program of the EEJ associated plasma density irregularities at Physical Research Laboratory.
-This activity later developed into Institute of plasma research.
+This activity later developed into the Institute of plasma research in Gandhinagar.

 Family

-Satya Prakash was married to Sushila Mittal, and has three children; Meena, Veena, and Div.
-Meena was born at Ottawa, Canada, while Veena and Div were both born in India.
+Satya Prakash was married to Sushila Mittal, and they have three children.

 Awards

 The Indian Academy of Sciences elected Satya Prakash as an elected fellow in 1974 and later, he was elected as a fellow by the National Academy of Sciences, India and the Indian National Science Academy (1983).
 A fellow of the Gujarat Science Academy, Satya Prakash received the Hari Om Ashram Prerit Senior Scientist Award in 1975.The Government of India included him in the Republic Day honors list in 1982 for the fourth highest civilian award of the Padma Shri, for his contributions in the field of Physics.